nico-bohlinger/RL-X/rl_x/environments/README.md

 **general_properties.py**
 - Defines the GeneralProperties class for the registration
-- Currently those properties are the action space type, observation space type and data interface type
+- Currently those properties are the action space type, observation space type and data interface type and the type of simulation framework used
-- Properties are used to check if environment and algorithm are compatible
+- Properties are used to check if environment and algorithm are compatible and to set default settings of the Deep Learning framework

 **wrappers.py**
 - Wrappers around the environment